 Tax when your limited company gives to charity

-Your limited company pays less Corporation Tax when it gives the following to charity; money; equipment or trading stock; land, property or shares in another company; employees (on secondment); or sponsorship payments.
+Your limited company pays less Corporation Tax when it gives the following to charity:

 There are different rules for sole traders and partnerships.